While recreational cannabis remains illegal in the United Kingdom (UK), the island nation did recently legalize cannabis for medical purposes.

-In the UK, cannabis is classified as a Class B drug and it is illegal to possess, cultivate, distribute or sell without the appropriate licenses.
+In the UK, recreational cannabis is classified as a Schedule I drug under the Misuse of Drugs Regulations 2001 and it is illegal to possess, cultivate, distribute or sell without the appropriate licenses.
 The maximum penalty for possession is 5 years in prison and an unlimited fine.
 In cases where possession is in small amounts, a police officer may issue a warning or an on-the spot fine of £90.
 In the event a warning is issued, police keep record of the offense but there is no associated fine.
-Cultivation or possession with the intent to sell comes with a maximum penalty of up to 14 years in prison and an unlimited fine.
+Cultivation or possession with the intent to sell comes with a maximum penalty of up to 14 years in prison and an unlimited fine

 It is legal to grow industrial hemp in the UK, but a license is required to cover both cultivation and possession.